Spies Claim Vladimir Putin ‘Behind’ Donald Trump Wiretapping Drama

 It soon emerged that former judge Andrew Napolitano was the one who made the statements when he appeared on Fox News.

-Mr. Napolitano stated that Obama used the British spy agency GCHQ, and even defined for viewers who that is.
+Mr Napolitano stated that Obama used the British spy agency GCHQ, and even defined for viewers who that is.

 “[Mr Obama] didn’t use the NSA, he didn’t use the CIA, he didn’t use the FBI and he didn’t use the Department of Justice, he used GCHQ.
 What the heck is GCHQ?
 That’s the initials for the British spying agency.”

 GCHQ blasted the statements as untrue, reports BBC.
-GCHQ urged members of the public to “ignore” the statements made by Mr. Napolitano on Fox News.
+GCHQ urged members of the public to “ignore” the statements made by Mr Napolitano on Fox News.

 “Recent allegations made by media commentator judge Andrew Napolitano about GCHQ being asked to conduct ‘wiretapping’ against the then president-elect are nonsense.”